 1. Nutrition, Nutrition, Nutrition

-Just as with humans, the old adage “you are what you eat” holds true for dogs as well.
+Just as with humans, the adage “you are what you eat” holds for dogs as well.
 When dogs are fed a poor diet lacking in proper nutrition, it often shows up as flaky skin and a dull coat.
-With hundreds of dog foods to choose from it has never been easier to find a high-quality food to feed your dog but the catch is you need to turn the bag over and read through those ingredients.
-Like reading your own food labels the simpler and least processed the better; real meats, real vegetables, complex carbohydrates and good fats are always the best.
-If you dog’s food is missing any of the key skin vitamins, minerals or essential oils then adding an overall nutritional skin supplement additive to their food can fill in any gaps there are.
+With hundreds of dog foods to choose from it has never been easier to find high-quality food to feed your dog but the catch is you need to turn the bag over and read through those ingredients.
+Like reading your food labels the simpler and least processed the better; real meats, real vegetables, complex carbohydrates, and good fats are always the best.
+If your dog’s food is missing any of the key skin vitamins, minerals or essential oils then adding an overall nutritional skin supplement additive to their food can fill in any gaps there are.

 3. A Little Oil Goes a Long Way

-In addition to omega-3s, omega-6s are another essential fatty acid that up your dog’s shine game.
+In addition to omega-3s, omega-6s are another essential fatty acid that adds to your dog’s shine game.
 While you can buy omega-6 supplements, in this case vegetable oils are just as effective.
 Sunflower or safflower oils work great, as do olive and flaxseed.
 The cooling properties of coconut oil may also help to relieve inflammatory skin conditions.
 You can add oil to your pup’s food daily, just be sure not to give them too much as it can cause diarrhea.
 For a small dog, stir in one teaspoon of oil per meal.
 For a large dog, give one tablespoon per meal.

 4. Don’t Brush Off Brushing

 Regular brushing stimulates your dog’s skin and hair follicles, which increases the natural production of skin oils that make for a lustrous coat.
 Keep in mind that even shorthaired dogs need their cells stimulated.
 Plus, your pup will love the extra attention.
 Aim to brush them daily, or at least every other day.